Ikram-Zak/WITS/Blog.md

 Each of the columns follows a specific standard which will be explained in the data cleaning section.

 ## Exploratory Data Analysis
+The dataset used country code for Partner countries and Reporting countries to identify the exchange of flux.
+XWD region was added to the code list which holds unallocated import and export for each country thus ensuring consistency within the data.
+Although it is not present in the official list of countries provided by WITS, XWD was added with 000 as Country Code and "Unallocated I&E" as Country Name.

 ### Data Exploration

 ### Data Cleaning